 Overall, not every sector or industry lost in Panda 4.0.
 The major ones worth noting were:

-Factors that lead to a Panda penalty (and what to do about them): Since some sites experienced a boost in organic rankings and traffic, it’s worth asking: what makes a site vulnerable to a Panda attack?
-Here are six factors that may be to blame, along with suggestions as to how to fix the underlying problem and get back in Google’s good graces when using your website auditor:
+Since some sites experienced a boost in organic rankings and traffic, it’s worth asking: What makes a site vulnerable to a Panda attack?
+Here are six factors that may be to blame along with suggestions as to how to fix the underlying problem and get back in Google’s good graces when using your website auditor:

 Duplicate content – Do you have substantial blocks of content that are the same on your site?
 This can cause a lot of problems, especially where SEO is concerned, but for site visitors, too.